Category - Healthcare

 Socialized Medicine: America’s best health-care organization?

-Saturday, June 23, 2007 by mash
+Saturday, June 23, 2007

 The 14,500 doctors and 58,000 nurses of this health-care organization serve 7.6 million enrollees, delivering care that outperforms both commericial insurance and Medicare–let alone poor, underfunded Medicaid–on a host of indicators of quality of process and outcome.
 While Medicare costs increased from $5,000 to $6,800 (36 percent) per patient-year between 1996 and 2004, its costs stayed constant at $5,000 per patient-year.
 And the patients receiving this high-quality, moderate-cost care are disproportionately poor and disabled.